yugander-krishan-singh/practoce/README.md

  - Execute `bin/setup` command

 # Strat The App
-The interaction with the app can be done in two way:
+The interaction with the app can be done in two ways:

  - **First Way**:
-   1. Go to parking_lot director
+   1. Go to `parking_lot` directory
    2. Run command `bin/parking_lot`
    3. An interactive terminal will start.
 Type the commands.
 O/P will be displayed below the commad after **Enter** key is pressed.
 Can be exited by typing **exit**